How Does Chapter 13 Bankruptcy Work?

 This type of bankruptcy is ideal for people who are behind on secured debts yet want to retain the collateral.
 To take advantage of this program, debtors must meet a few qualifications.

 - Secured Debt Amount: If debtors have more than $922,975 in secured debts, they are probably not eligible for bankruptcy Chapter 13.
 This is because it is very difficult to repay such a large amount in three to five years.
-Again, a Chapter 7 may be a better option.
+Again, Chapter 7 bankruptcy may be a better option.

 - Prior Discharge: You cannot receive a discharge in a Chapter 13 case if you have received a discharge in a Chapter 7 case filed within the last four years, or received a Chapter 13 discharge in a case filed within the last two years.